Exploring Self-Attention for Crop-type Classification Explainability: Attention Explainability Results

-With the conclusion that the model discriminates the crops by specific vegetation features shown on certain dates, we propose to further understand the phenological events behind the vegetation features that the model uses for crop disambiguation.
-In Figure \ref{fig:attn_over_time_parcels_visualization}, we show examples from the evolvement of winter barley and corn agricultural parcels and the respective attention-based temporal importance on the top-3 key dates.
+The above results show that the attention weights focus on a narrow set of dates per crop.
+In Section \ref{sec:phenological_events_discovery} we propose to detect the critical phenological events on these dates by relating the attention weights to individual agricultural parcels and to the NDVI index.
+In Figure \ref{fig:attn_over_time_parcels_visualization}, we show examples from the evolvement of winter barley and corn agricultural parcels and the corresponding attention-based temporal importance on the top-3 key dates.
 The winter barley example (Figure \ref{fig:attn_over_time_winter_barley_parcel}) presents green observation on May 07, indicating healthy vegetation, which has importance close to zero.
-On the other hand, the model assigns high importance to observations acquired at beginning of July consisting mostly of brown pixels.
-Hence, the evolution of this parcel from healthy vegetation in spring to sparse vegetation in July points to the harvesting event and suggests that features displayed around the harvesting time are crucial for winter barley discrimination.
-The other example for the corn agricultural parcel (Figure \ref{fig:attn_over_time_corn_parcel}) illustrates that the model assigns high attention values to the observation acquired on May 07 which also mostly consists of brown pixels.
-On the other hand, the observations acquired in July displaying healthy vegetation are not attended.
-This pattern suggests that the agricultural parcel is classified as corn based on the features shown around the growing time.
-The interpretation of the above phenological events as harvesting and growing is further strengthened in the appendix by analyzing the dynamics of the NDVI index over time for winter barley and corn shown in figure \ref{fig:ndvi_over_time} as well as by the visualization of the highest attended agricultural parcels on the top-3 key dates in figure \ref{fig:highest_attended_parcels_top_attn_dates}.
+On the other hand, the model assigns high importance to observations acquired at the beginning of July consisting mostly of brown pixels.
+Hence, the evolution of this parcel from healthy vegetation in spring to sparse vegetation in July points to the relevance of the harvesting event for predicting this agricultural parcel as winter barley.
+The other example for the corn agricultural parcel (Figure \ref{fig:attn_over_time_corn_parcel}) illustrates that the model assigns high attention values to the observation acquired on May 07 which also mostly consists of brown pixels while the observations acquired in July displaying healthy vegetation are not attended.
+This pattern suggests that the features shown around the growing time influence the corn prediction.

-In summary, the explainability framework shows that attention weights focus on dates in which crops are separable in the raw spectral reflectance feature space that is used as model input.
-In addition, the attention highlights features that correspond to important phenological events such as growing or harvesting by which a crop differs from other crops on a given date.